Do You Know What Stops Sales Managers from Coaching?

 Sales managers have little time to waste.
 So learning how to coach in general doesn’t give them the real-life focus they need.

-Ensure that any sales coaching training is specific to your sales strategy, your sales culture and your sales team.
+Ensure that any sales coaching training is specific to your sales strategy, your sales culture, and your sales team.
 To be effective, sales coaches must target the key sales activities and behaviors that are tied directly to sales performance for your unique situation.

-(1) Observation – the sales coach observes the solution seller in action
+The sales coach observes the solution seller in action

-(2) Reflection – the sales coach and seller review together what went right and what could be improved
+The sales coach and seller review together what went right and what could be improved

-(3) Teachable Moment – the sales coach gives pointers for improvement based upon the seller’s self-reflection and observations
+The sales coach gives pointers for improvement based upon the seller’s self-reflection and observations

-(4) Plan – the sales coach and seller agree upon next steps
+The sales coach and seller agree upon next steps

 The Bottom Line